 The survey also revealed that, 48% of the respondents were aware of the potential environmental impacts of the processing and manufacturing industries and 52% were not aware.
 97% of the respondents were aware of the potential social impacts of the processing and manufacturing industry and only 3% were not aware.
 Majority (75%) cited employment opportunities as the potential social impact of the processing and manufacturing industries.
 39% of the respondents were aware of the potential health impacts of the processing and manufacturing industries and 61% were not.
-It was evident in the EIA reports for these selected processing and manufacturing industries that, the consultants were emphasizing the positive social impacts of the processing and manufacturing industries and 61% described in the study (Enríquez-de-Salamanca, 2018 p.11).
+It was evident in the EIA reports for these selected processing and manufacturing industries that, the reports were emphasizing the positive social impacts of the processing and manufacturing industries which tantamount to stakeholders' (consultants) manipulation of EIA described in the study (Enríquez-de-Salamanca, 2018 p.11).
 The aforementioned results also revealed that, the potentially affected community were aware of the potential impacts of the industries in the order of social, environmental and health impacts.